QuesmaOrg/quesma/docs/public/docs/compatibility-report.md

-# A/B testing
+# Compatibility Report

 Quesma can help validate your migration by sending queries to both Elasticsearch and ClickHouse simultaneously and comparing the results.
 This allows you to verify that queries return equivalent results from both systems before fully switching over.

-You can enable A/B testing on an individual index level or for all (unconfigured) indexes via `*`.
+You can enable Compatibility Report on an individual index level or for all (unconfigured) indexes via `*`.
 The configuration supports specifying which source (Elasticsearch or ClickHouse) should be the primary source to return results from and compare to.

-Apart from validating correctness, A/B testing also measures the execution time difference (speedups or slowdowns) and generates a report per each dashboard and index.
+Apart from validating correctness, Compatibility Report also measures the execution time difference (speedups or slowdowns) and generates a report per each dashboard and index.

 ## Configuration

-Enabling A/B testing is as simple as adding two targets to an index:
+Enabling Compatibility Report is as simple as adding two targets to an index:

 ```yaml
 processors: